Louis Attard Bowen Therapist

 The carpal tunnel is the name for a structure in your wrist, a narrow passageway made of bone and ligaments that protects the nerve and tendons that run to your hand and fingers.
 When the nerve running through the carpal tunnel is pinched or compressed, one begins to experience the pain, tingling or weakness of carpal tunnel syndrome.
 The anatomy of the carpal tunnel can be different in different people leaving those born with a narrow carpal tunnel potentially more susceptible to this problem.
 The width of the carpal tunnel can also be affected through wrist fractures or arthritic conditions which can cause a narrowing of the carpal tunnel, also increasing the likelihood of experiencing this condition.

 However often I find carpal tunnel syndrome is experienced after repetitive overuse of the muscles of the forearms and wrists.
 A type of repetitive strain injury (RSI) of the muscles and tendons in this area.
-Relaxing and softening the soft tissues in the area usually brings considerable relief.
+Relaxing and softening the soft tissues in the area may bring considerable relief.

 Carpal Tunnel Syndrome can be common in women who are pregnant or going through menopause because they tend to have fluid retention that can cause a narrowing of the carpal tunnel.
 Often the condition resolves on it's own once the pregnancy is over.

-You can read some reviews from our clients on the Review page here. or Book Online here for a Bowen Therapy Treatment for Carpal Tunnel in Geelong.
-We're open till 9pm on weekdays and Saturday.
+You can read some reviews from our clients on the Review page here. or Book Online here for a Bowen Therapy Session targeting Carpal Tunnel in Geelong.

 4 Comments